-Gene Merutka is the Vice President of Chemistry, Manufacturing and Controls (CMC) at Sapience Therapeutics.
+Gene Merutka is the Senior Vice President of Chemistry, Manufacturing and Controls (CMC) and Operations at Sapience Therapeutics.
 Dr. Merutka has over 25 years of experience in the biopharmaceutical industry and specializes in the development of peptide therapeutics, including CMC, preclinical, quality and regulatory CMC.
 Prior to his role with Sapience, Dr. Merutka co-founded and served as Vice President and Head of Non-Clinical Development and CMC at Merganser Biotech, Inc., which was developing a Hepcidin mimetic to treat iron storage diseases.
 Previously, he served as the Head of CMC Development and Vice President at Azelon Pharmaceuticals, Inc. (alternate name Zelos Therapeutics Inc.), where he focused on novel formulations and delivery routes for parathyroid hormone (PTH 1-34).
 He also worked at Vicuron Pharmaceuticals, where he was responsible for product development and played an important role in the submission of two approved NDA filings, and at Trimeris Inc., where he was part of the team that developed Fuzeon (Enfuvirtide).

 Dr. Merutka holds a Ph.D. in Biochemistry from The University of Iowa and a B.S. in Chemistry from The University of Chicago.
 He completed a post-doctoral fellowship at The Scripps Research Institute.

-Jim Rotolo is the Vice President of Translational Pharmacology and Head of Research at Sapience Therapeutics, where he is leading the Company's discovery and pre-clinical development efforts.
+Jim Rotolo is the Senior Vice President of Translational Medicine and Head of Research at Sapience Therapeutics, where he leads the Company’s discovery and pre-clinical development efforts.
 Prior to Sapience, Dr. Rotolo was Director of Pharmacology at ContraFect Corporation with roles in R&D, non-clinical development and clinical operations.
-He was responsible for directing in vivo studies supporting the progression of the company's lead candidate from proof of concept into Phase 2 of clinical development, including PK/PD assessments to inform dose selection for Phase 1 and 2 studies.
+He was responsible for directing in vivo studies supporting the progression of the company’s lead candidate from proof of concept into Phase 2 of clinical development, including PK/PD assessments to inform dose selection for Phase 1 and 2 studies.
 In addition, Dr. Rotolo designed and directed toxicology, immunogenicity and efficacy experiments to evaluate discovery-phase molecules and in-licensed candidates.
-Prior to ContraFect, Dr. Rotolo's research at Memorial Sloan-Kettering Cancer Center culminated in the invention of an engineered antibody-fragment-based therapeutic for medical radiation countermeasures and autoimmune indications.
+Prior to ContraFect, Dr. Rotolo’s research at Memorial Sloan-Kettering Cancer Center culminated in the invention of an engineered antibody-fragment-based therapeutic for medical radiation countermeasures and autoimmune indications.
 This antibody has been licensed for commercial development and is supported by the NIH Radiation Nuclear Countermeasures Program.